 3. Talk to Your Agent

-If you have a good agent, they’ll have worked with families before who have felt this very same thing.
+If you have a good agent, they’ve worked with families before who have felt this very same thing.
 Let them know your concerns – they’ve probably heard it all before and know just how to help.

-You’ve just been through the tumultuous process buying a home, and now you’re learning to settle into your new life.
+You’ve just been through a tumultuous process buying a home and now you’re learning to settle into your new life.
 This is stressful for anyone.
-If you’re feeling anxious and filled with remorse, consider talking to a therapist.
+If you’re feeling anxious and filled with remorse – consider talking to a therapist.
 Nothing bad can come of it, we promise.

 It will take time to get used to your new home.
-Give yourself six months.
-If you still regret the decision, then you can consider looking for a home that better suits your needs.
+Give yourself six months – and if you still regret the decision, then you can consider looking for a home that better suits your needs.

 Bottom line is: you’re not alone.
 Plenty of homeowners just like you wonder what they’ve gotten themselves into after buying their first home.
 Calm down, talk it out, wait it out – and if you’re still unhappy, move on.